-A unit with the We're Not Regs keyword may not spend green tokens on other Clone Trooper units, and other Clone Trooper units may not spend that unit's green tokens.
-The Fire Support keyword cannot be used while a unit with the We're Not Regs keyword is performing an attack.
+A unit with the We're Not Regs keyword may not spend green tokens on other Clone Trooper units, and other Clone Trooper units may not spend this unit's green tokens.
+Additionally, this unit cannot benefit from backup.

 WHEEL MODE (UNIT KEYWORD)